-In The Wolf of Wall Street DiCaprio plays Belfort, a Long Island penny stockbroker who served 22 months in prison for defrauding investors in a massive 1990s securities scam that involved widespread corruption on Wall Street and in the corporate banking world, including shoe designer Steve Madden.
+Jordan Belfort is a Long Island penny stockbroker who served 22 months in prison for defrauding investors in a massive 1990s securities scam that involved widespread corruption on Wall Street and in the corporate banking world, including shoe designer Steve Madden.
 Written by

 [...]
 See more »

 The film opens with a Stratton Oakmont advertisement hosted by Jordan Belfort.
 The film title appears only at the ending.
 See more »

 239 of 411 people found this review helpful.

 Was this review helpful to you?